Below is a list of tasks to consider when adding a new field to a core model.

 class Meta: indexes = ( models.Index(fields=('object_type', 'object_id')), )

 Django migrations are used to express changes to the database schema.
 In most cases, Django can generate these automatically, however very complex changes may require manual intervention.
 Always remember to specify a short but descriptive name when generating a new migration.

 Where possible, try to merge related changes into a single migration.
-For example, if three new fields are being added to different models within an app, these can be expressed in the same migration.
-You can merge a new migration with an existing one by combining their
+For example, if three new fields are being added to different models within an app, these can be expressed in a single migration.
+You can merge a newly generated migration with an existing one by combining their

 Migrations can only be merged within a release.
 Once a new release has been published, its migrations cannot be altered (other than for the purpose of correcting a bug).